Poetry Contest Information:

 - Titles for each poem

-Winners will receive their awards from Crosswinds in the form of a check sent to their postal mailing address no later than 60 days following the submission deadline.
-Contest winners and finalists agree to allow Crosswinds to publish their names on this website, and other platforms of announcement.
+The winning poet will receive $1,000.00 with $500.00 and $250.00 awarded for second and third place respectively.
+Seven finalists will each receive a $50 honorarium, Winners and honorarium recipients will receive their awards from Crosswinds in the form of a check sent to their postal mailing address no later than March 30th following the poetry contest deadline.
+Contest winners and finalists agree to allow Crosswinds to publish their names on this website, and other platforms.

 Thank you for supporting Crosswinds.